oneplaneteducation/open-iot-stem/README.md

   - The default ZIP file will be downloaded to your *../USER/Downloads* directory for both Windows or macOS

-- Uncompress the ZIP by double clicking the file
+- Extract the ZIP by double clicking the file

 	![zip extract](https://github.com/GrayHatGuy/open-iot-stem/blob/32fa7c079bdea24ce6d8be11ccd1ddb109cb30c9/img/zip_extract.png)